mrhamana/mammo-da/README.md

 This is an ongoing project that aims to use the dataset with the statistical tools to draw meaningful insights.

 Authors:
-1. shiva Sagar Yadav
+1. Shiva Sagar Yadav
-2. Second person
+2. Aman Sapkota
-3. Third Person
+3. Namit Adhikari
-4. Fourth person
+4. Saugat Khatiwada

 # Statistical Measures and Concepts